Bills seek to help trafficking victims erase records

 The bill would remove the requirement that victims first have records of prostitution, solicitation, or loitering in order to be eligible for expungement of other offenses.

-"Frankly, it's a fairly heavy burden on the survivor, but in the end, if you're successful, there's this amazing outcome," Ms. Nieman said.
+"Frankly, it's a fairly heavy burden on the survivor, but in the end, if you're successful, there's this amazing outcome," Ms. Naiman said.
 "You're truly moving past the past."

 Ms. Fedor noted that Ohio — at 4,209 calls involving 1,032 reported victims — was fourth in the nation in terms of contacts with the National Human Trafficking Hotline in 2019.
 The subjects of these calls to 1-888-373-7888 were most likely to be female and minors.